DataGeekIT/SQL-code---stock-overview/README.md

 - Table Joins: The SQL query performs table joins (LEFT JOIN) to link data from different tables in the ERP database, allowing for the retrieval of related information.

 - Filtering: The `WHERE` clause is used to filter records based on specific conditions.
-For example, it filters records where 't_cpac' is 'tc,' 't_cdom' is 'koor,' and 't_clan' is '2' for the 'Type of Order Desc' subquery.
+-
 - Aggregation: The query uses the `TOP(1)` clause in subqueries to retrieve only the top (first) matching record, ensuring that a single result is returned for each subquery.